-My thesis examines the limited success of progressive politicians in counteracting penal populism and the consequential rise in persons incarcerated.
-An overarching hypothesis is that politicians advocating for decarceration might be more successful if they were to also draw from a populist-style of politics.
+My thesis examines the limited success of progressive politicians in counteracting penal populism and the consequential rise in persons imprisoned.
+An overarching hypothesis is that politicians advocating for decarceration might be more successful if they were to also draw from a more populist-style of politics.

 Teaching | Current

-I am currently a Research Assistant to Dr. Lara Greaves.
+I am a tutor in the Arts faculty and a Research Assistant to Dr. Lara Greaves.

-Second Place: Graduate Blog Competition, Sociological Association of Aotearoa / New Zealand.
+2019 Best Postgraduate Essay 2019: SAANZ Graduate Essay Competition, Sociological Association of Aotearoa / New Zealand.

 Areas of expertise

-Political Systems, Political Theory, Australian & New Zealand Politics and the Politics of Crime & Punishment.
+Political Systems, Australian & New Zealand Politics and the Politics of Crime & Punishment.